binary-com/deriv-api-docs/docs/setting-up-a-deriv-application.md

 #### Deriv account

-If you don't have a Deriv account yet, you can easily create one by visiting our signup page or by using the [new_account_virtual](/apiexplorer#new_account_virtual) API call.
+If you don't have a Deriv account yet, you can easily create one by visiting our signup page or using the [new_account_virtual](/apiexplorer#new_account_virtual) API call.
 It's completely free.
 And if you have an account already, please log in using your account details.
 To avoid any accidental loss of funds during testing, we recommend using your demo account instead of a real account.

 To earn markup, get a Deriv real account to receive your monthly earnings.
 You can also create a real account using [new_account_real](/apiexplorer#new_account_real) or [new_account_maltainvest](/apiexplorer#new_account_maltainvest) API calls.